simonsupercool/qfunk/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+As of the current version, QFunk
   ```sh
   conda install numpy, scipy
   ```